Toki Yukutomo

-Toki Yukutomo (行友 翔哉, Yukutomo Toki) is a Japanese footballer currently playing as a midfielder for Ehime FC in the J3 League.
+Toki Yukutomo (行友 翔哉, Yukutomo Toki) is a Japanese professional footballer who plays as a midfielder for J League side Ehime FC.

 Club career

 Born in Yamaguchi Prefecture, Yukutomo started his career with Renofa Yamaguchi, before moving to Ehime FC.
 He scored his first goal for the club on his debut, having come on as a substitute in a 2–1 loss to Iwaki FC.
-He scored his second goal in a 2–1 win against SC Sagamihara in his third match, on April 2022, scoring Ehime's winner.
+He scored his second goal in a 2–1 win against SC Sagamihara in his third match, in April 2022, scoring Ehime's winner.
 His third goal came in the same season on 28 October 2022, against Tegevajaro Miyazaki, coming from the bench to tie the match 3–3.
 In his first 5 matches at a professional level, he scored 3 goals, despite having only played 51 minutes of action in the 5 matches combined.

+On 31 August 2023, Ehime FC announced that Yukutomo had been sent on a season-long loan to Portuguese Primeira Liga side Famalicão.

+International career

+In June 2024, he took part in the Maurice Revello Tournament in France. with Japan.